 A Chapter 7 bankruptcy is a “liquidation bankruptcy” used by debtors who lack the income to make regular payments toward their debts.
 The non-exempt assets (property that cannot be protected) of a Chapter 7 debtor are sometimes sold to his creditors and most debts are discharged.

 In contrast, a Chapter 13 bankruptcy is a “reorganization bankruptcy” in which the debtor proposes a 3-5 year payment plan to repay at least a portion of his debts.
 Most unsecured debts remaining at the completion of the repayment plan are discharged.

-As a general rule, the period between cases is measured from initial filing date to initial filing date.
+As a general rule, the period between cases is measured from the initial filing date to the initial filing date.

 If you had debts discharged in a Chapter 13 bankruptcy but later decide to file under Chapter 7, the mandatory waiting period is six years from the filing date of the first case.
 There are, however, two exceptions to the 6-year waiting period that permit you to file the Chapter 7 case sooner:

 - If you paid all of your unsecured creditors in full in the Chapter 13 case, or

 - If you paid at least 70% of the claims in Chapter 13 and the plan was proposed in good faith and was your best effort.

 Even without the exceptions, because of the 3-5 year payment plan structure of Chapter 13, you may be able file a Chapter 7 soon after your Chapter 13 discharge if you completed a 5-year plan.